clonglam/Tic-Tac-Toe/README.md

 - **Functionality**: At each step, the algorithm simulates all possible moves, evaluates the resulting board state, and selects the move that maximizes the AI's chances of winning.
 - **Optimizations**: To enhance performance, the algorithm implements several optimizations, especially in the Impossible mode.
 - **Space Complexity in Impossible Mode**: O(n!), which translates to 9!
 (362880) computations if the AI plays as "X".
 To address potential performance concerns:
-  - The AI's first move is pre-determined to the center square, reducing complexity to 8!
+  - The AI's first move is pre-determined to the corner square, reducing complexity to 8!
 (40320) and improving response time.

 ## Game Modes